opendp/opendp/docs/source/user/combinator-constructors.rst

 Chaining fails if we were to adjust the domains such that they won't match.
 In the below example, the adjustment is subtle, but the bounds were adjusted to floats.
-``make_bounded_sum`` is equally capable of summing floats, but the chaining fails because the sum emits floats and the geometric mechanism expects integers.
+``make_bounded_sum`` is equally capable of summing floats, but the chaining fails because the sum emits floats and the discrete laplace mechanism expects integers.

 .. doctest::